-- Ask your students if they know who Martin Luther King, Junior is.
+- Ask your students what they know about Martin Luther King Junior.

-- Tell your students that they will learn about Martin Luther King, Jr. and his famous "I Have a Dream" speech.
+- Tell your students that they will learn more about Martin Luther King, Jr. and his famous "I Have a Dream" speech.

-- Go over the I Have a Dream worksheet with your students.
+- Go over the first page of the I Have a Dream worksheet with your students.

 - Explain each dream to your students in detail with an example.

-- An example for the first dream could be explaining to your students that even though the United States was based on the creed of equality, African Americans were not treated equally, as they were not allowed to sit in the same buses as other races even after they were no longer slaves.
+- An example for the first dream could be explaining to your students that even though the United States was based on the idea of equality, African Americans were not treated equally.
+For example, they were not allowed to sit in the same buses as other races even after they were no longer slaves.

-- Show your students the Martin Luther King Biography by Biography Channel.
+- Show your students the video Martin Luther King by the Biography Channel.

 - Ask your students to take notes on the video.
 Have them write at least ten facts from the video.

 - Instruct them to share what they wrote with a partner.

 - Choose students to share one idea that they wrote with the class.

 Independent working time(20 minutes)